How are VC and PE investors investing during a recession?

 A positive economic outlook brings an accessible pot of investor funds, but how can businesses attract investors during an economic downturn?

 Under challenging conditions, cash is king.
-Businesses may need to cut frivolous expenditure and streamline their cash collection process to ensure they can continue to operate efficiently.
+Businesses may need to cut frivolous expenditures and streamline their cash collection process to ensure they can continue to operate efficiently.
 This may consist of taking the focus off growth and sidelining new projects.
 Well-managed companies that have low debt, strong cash flow, and good balance sheets will be best placed to take advantage of available investment funds.

 While a compelling vision, a market/product fit and a strong business plan can catch the eye of investors, robust accounting practices remain at the core of an investor’s requirements.
 If entrepreneurs can show increasing market share, strong cash flow and an upward revenue trend, these growth characteristics will make the business more attractive to investors.